 The self builders said: “We couldn’t be more impressed with the service we’ve had throughout from Green Building Store.
 They’ve been absolute professionals, really easy to deal with and all-round lovely folk!”

-The project won a Build It Award for Best Timber Frame Home 2019.
+Featuring a highly insulated and airtight timber frame from Frame Technologies, this project won a Build It Award for Best Timber Frame Home 2019.

 Find out more about this project.